rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_db_sources_destinations.md

 Every component or task related to a database operation needs to have a connection managers set in order to connect to the right database.
 Sometimes it can be cumbersome to pass the same connection manager over and over again.
-To avoid this, there is a static `ControlFlow` class that contains the property `CurrentDbConnection`.
+To avoid this, there is a static `ControlFlow` class that contains the property `DefaultDbConnection`.
 If you define a connection manager here, this will always be used as a fallback value if no other connection manager property was defined.

 ```
-ControlFlow.CurrentDbConnection = new SqlConnectionManager("Data Source=.;Integrated Security=SSPI;Initial Catalog=ETLBox;");
+ControlFlow.DefaultDbConnection = new SqlConnectionManager("Data Source=.;Integrated Security=SSPI;Initial Catalog=ETLBox;");
 //Now you can just create a DBSource like this
 var source = new DBSource("SourceTable");
 ```